-Celeste Montoya received her PhD in Political Science and a Graduate Certificate in Women, Gender, and Sexuality Studies from Washington University in St. Louis.
-She joined the Department of Women & Gender Studies at the University of Colorado Boulder in 2007.
+Celeste Montoya is Associate Professor of Women and Gender Studies and the Faculty Director for the Miramontes Arts & Sciences Program (MASP).
+She holds a PhD in Political Science and a Graduate Certificate in Women, Gender, and Sexuality Studies from Washington University in St. Louis.
+She is co-editor for the American Political Science Review and for the Temple University Press book series Intersectionality.

 For more information, see Professor Montoya’s CV.